egemoroglu/CS319_Project/README.md

 The app will have the  following features:

   - Account-based.
-  - Group formation for projects.
+  - Group finder for projects based on skills and whether a person is looking for a group or a group looking for a member.
   - Evaluation for each member by group mates and instructors, anonymously or publicly.
   - Assessment system for each assignment in the project.
   - Viewing grades and the average of group evaluations if allowed by instructors.